Namrata2615/Appointment/README.md

 # Appointment
 Full Online Appointment Booking with Doctors Website with HTML ,CSS ,PHP ,BOOTSTRAP ,JavaScript.
-Database Connection for Login and Registration Page(Validation on Server-side in PHP.
+Database Connection for Login and Registration Page(Validation on Server-side in PHP).
 JavaScript Validation for Booking Page.
 Automatic Responsive Image Slideshow in About Page.
 XAMPP - MySQL (Database Server) & Apache (Webserver).